Tomás Santos Aviation Aviation training, safety, research and technical development

 Human factors and CRM

-Aviation data analysis
+Aviation research and analysis

 Systems